 After a short rest in the afternoon, you will participate in traditional Costa Rican cooking lessons.
 You’ll be able to take home recipes for tortillas con queso, picadillos, empanadas, and even the coveted “pan casero” or homemade sweetbread.
 You will definitely leave this activity with a full belly.

 Tonight you have free with your homestay.
-It is such a joy spending time together.
+It is such a joy to spend time together.
 Family members love learning new card games or board games or hearing about your life at home.
 Bringing a scrapbook that you can leave with them.
-This is a great way deepen your friendship and use your Spanish language skills.
+This is a great way to deepen your friendship and use your Spanish language skills.

 Day 10 – Hiking Tour of La Marta Wildlife Refuge

 After breakfast this morning, your group will depart for La Marta National Wildlife Refuge, which was designated by UNESCO as a Natural Heritage site of Humanity in 1983 due to its rich biodiversity.
 It contains primary rainforest and steep mountainous walking trails.
 It is teeming with rivers, waterfalls, and caves as well.

 Your group will pack snacks, water, and lunch and head out on an amazing hike through the forest.
 One never knows what s/he might encounter on the way.
 Hopefully, your group appreciates why it is important to conserve land and protect open spaces throughout the world.
 It is up to each one of us to make sure our world continues to be sustainable and can provide us with the fresh air, lush soil, and rainfall that we need to exist.